mglagolev/mouse2/README.md

-The NumPy and MDAnalysis libraries need to be installed to use the scripts, and the NetworkX library is additionaly required to use the aggregates.py
+The NumPy and MDAnalysis libraries need to be installed to use the scripts, and the NetworkX library is additionaly required to use the aggregates.py Matplotlib and SciPy are required to use the plotting and fitting options in some of the scripts.

 Quick reference: